sceckert/lab-notes/week9-lab.md

 - Run `git init` to initialize versioning in that directory
 - `ls -a` shows the hidden files that have been created
 - `git status` will tell you what is happening in that directory and where you are
-- create a file, test1.txt
+- Create a file, test1.txt
 - Now, run `git status`; it will tell you that there is one untracked file
 - Run `git add`
 - Run `git status` and we will see that that it has been staged